 The current model showing its main functions.

-The infrared communication between luminaires was something that we developed in-house.
-Essentially we create a flooding network within the sensors so that each sensor, when it senses occupancy, it broadcasts an infrared message saying, "I've seen occupancy."
+The infrared communication between luminaires was something that was developed in-house.
+Essentially, the system creates a flooding network for the sensors so that each sensor, when it senses occupancy, it broadcasts an infrared message saying, "I've seen occupancy."

-Its neighbors see that message and rebroadcast that message onto their neighbors in turn, each time incrementing a notion of level within the messages so that at any one time, any sensor on a floor will have a concept of how far away it is from the nearest occupant.
-That's essentially the basis on which we build up the lighting control solution.
+Its neighbours see that message and rebroadcast that message onto their neighbours in turn, each time incrementing a notion of level within the messages so that at any one time, any sensor on a floor will have a concept of how far away it is from the nearest occupant.
+That's the basis on which the lighting control solution. is built up.

-In addition to the control messages, we also have the ability to send out configuration messages through the mesh, and that's simply by using a flooding mechanism whereby each message is rebroadcast until it's propagated throughout the installation.
+In addition to the control messages, the system also has the ability to send out configuration messages through the mesh, by using a flooding mechanism whereby each message is rebroadcast until it's propagated throughout the installation.

-The core product we have developed and delivered so far is the wireless lighting control sensor.
+The core product Organic Response has developed and delivered so far is the wireless lighting control sensor.
 We've deployed roughly 60,000 of these through Australia and North America and Europe.
 In the process, we've had to make a bunch of other stuff to support this product, predominantly a control unit which powers the sensor node, an interface to the luminaire drivers, and mains power control.
 We built wall switches, wired link modules, IP gateways, and remote mounting nodes.

-When we first deployed the sensors into an environment that was large enough to test, it was very difficult for us to say what was actually happening, so we created a jig that was able to wire to each of the sensor nodes so that we could in real time watch the state of each of the lights and how they responded to our algorithms.
-This obviously wasn't a sustainable way of testing, and so since then we've developed what we call a virtual environment, which enables us to put virtual sensor nodes into an environment, and we have the ability to lay that in the floor plans and have different physical attributes to the environment.
-That enables us to actually test the real firmware that's running on the device in a virtual environment and see how feature upgrades or what fixes apply and how they affect the system.
+When Organic Response first deployed the sensors into an environment that was large enough to test, it was very difficult to say what was actually happening, so the company created a jig that was able to wire to each of the sensor nodes so that they could in real time watch the state of each of the lights and how they responded to the algorithms.
+This obviously wasn't a sustainable way of testing, and so since then, they developed a virtual environment, which enables them to put virtual sensor nodes into an environment.
+The system now has the ability to lay that in the floor plans and have different physical attributes to the environment.
+That enables Organic Response to actually test the real firmware that's running on the device in a virtual environment and see how feature upgrades or what fixes apply, and how they affect the system.

 An early version of the virtual test environment with smart phone app.

 The client can interact with the system is through a smartphone application, which can set something we call a personality.
 This essentially determines how the luminaires react to the level messages they see.
-I can set for instance a more aggressive personality and the lights then become more tightly defined around the occupant so that you can achieve a higher energy efficiency.
-This is achieved through the configuration messages that we can send throughout the mesh.
+For example, it is possible to set a more aggressive personality and the lights then become more tightly defined around the occupant so that the client can achieve a higher energy efficiency.
+This is achieved through the configuration messages that are sent throughout the mesh.

-Beyond these initial products, there are some emerging requirements that have started to really focus us on getting our nodes connected more broadly.
+Beyond these initial products, there are some emerging requirements that have started to really focus us on getting the nodes connected more broadly.
 The key driver here the need to use a building's space as efficiently as possible.
-One of our clients recently calculated it costs him $10,000 per year to provide a worker with a desk in the Melbourne CBD.
-This has led to the rise of hot desking to use the environment more efficiently.
+One of Organic Responses' clients recently calculated it costs them $10,000 per year to provide a worker with a desk in the Melbourne CBD.
+This has led to the rise of hot-desking to use the environment more efficiently.

-Organic Response’s lighting control solution is suited this type of work arrangement but what we found was that the information that we were generating in terms of the lighting control solution could actually then be fed back to the customer, telling them how their space is being used.
-If we could get the information out of the lighting control solution, it was valuable to people outside of lighting control.
+Organic Response’s lighting control solution has suited this type of work arrangement but what the company found was that the information being generated in terms of the lighting control solution could actually then be fed back to the customer, telling them how their space is being used.
 That was the key requirement that came about.

 There were also some sub-requirements around live power monitoring.
 This speaks to situations where you'd like to apply specific control of the lights at a specific time, such as evenings in a hospital space where you don't want the lights automatically coming on in a patient's room.
 Another requirement was around system integration with AV systems, VMS, heating and cooling within a building.

-We also wanted the ability to firmware upgrade without physically touching the device.
-You can imagine the difficulty in upgrading firmware in sensor nodes that have been deployed across the world into the built environment.
-It's a key road map feature for us to be able to upgrade firmware over the year.
-I guess the point of this slide is really just to show you that the motivation for us connecting our sensors more broadly and getting them online.
+Organic Response also wanted the ability to firmware upgrade without physically touching the device.
+You can imagine the difficulty in upgrading the firmware in sensor nodes that have been deployed across the world into the built environment.
+It's a key roadmap feature for the company to be able to upgrade firmware over the year.

-We certainly toyed with the idea of expanding our IR communications to facilitate these requirement, but we quickly ran into bandwidth and range limitations of the IR network and it was really being pushed past the limit of what we designed it initially to do.
+Organic Response certainly toyed with the idea of expanding its IR communications to facilitate these requirements, but they quickly ran into bandwidth and range limitations of the IR network and it was really being pushed past the limit of what we designed it initially to do.

 RF was the logical replacement and the built environment, especially the way that luminaires are laid out within a building, lends itself to a meshing topology, and that's naturally where we went.
 So we considered three technologies.

-ZigBee was an obvious option for us in terms of it had a proven mesh networking capability, but on the downside, it had no native handset connectivity, which was key for us.
+ZigBee was an obvious option, in terms of it had a proven mesh networking capability, but on the downside, it had no native handset connectivity, which was key for us.
 It also had a non-ideal reputation in the lighting industry for being difficult to configure and having some latency issues in wireless installations with centralized control.